sjbwfuzzy/Space-Invaders-Remake/README.md

 This project is the perfect opportunity to give it a go.
 I'm hoping that the project turns out to be fun, so anyone can enjoy it.

+## User Stories

+ - As a user, I want to be able to add/remove an item to my inventory
+ - As a user, I want to be able to view my inventory
+ - As a user, I want to be able to aim and shoot in different directions
+ - As a user, I want to be able to view the amount of money I have